pynamodb/PynamoDB/docs/tutorial.rst

     >>> thread_item = Thread.get('forum_name', 'forum_subject')

-If the item doesn't exist, `None` will be returned.
+If the item doesn't exist, `Thread.DoesNotExist` will be raised.

 Updating Items
 --------------